awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 1. Run the following command to get the high\-level patch compliance summary for a patch group\.
 The high\-level patch compliance summary includes the number of instances with patches in the respective patch states\.
 **Note**
-It is expected to see zeroes for the number of instances in the summary until the patch task runs during the first maintenance window\.
+It's expected to see zeroes for the number of instances in the summary until the patch task runs during the first maintenance window\.

 ------
 #### [ Linux & macOS ]